A case of pandemic agility

 There are different types of bespoke PaaS, based on workload.
 The most common types we’ve seen before are Digital and Data Platforms.
 We advise your organisation to invest in a bespoke PaaS when a clear, homogenous workload starts to emerge across multiple teams.

-Equal Experts strongly recommend you host a bespoke PaaS in a single public cloud.
+Equal Experts strongly recommend hosting a bespoke PaaS in a single public cloud.
 Amazon Web Services (AWS), Azure, or Google Cloud Platform are the main providers.
 They each offer a tried and tested, on-demand, cloud computing platform, with a wide range of reliable cloud services that can be provisioned instantly and billed on a pay-per-use basis.

 The HMRC response would not have been possible without the huge effort of the people who made it happen.